imalerich/cs327hw04/README.md

-data, if unfamiliar these allow classes to be efficiently moved between references without having to resort to pointers to move the larger data (in essence, pointers are copied to new objects, then set to NULL from the source reference).
+data, if unfamiliar these allow classes to be efficiently moved between references without having to resort to pointers to move the larger data (in essence, pointers are copied to new objects, then set to nullptr from the source reference).
 These ideas combined with the use of references means this project uses very few points, however it should behave very efficiently with its memory usage.